hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 {{</balcode>}}

 {{< hint warning >}}
-When using the Ballerina platform, there are restrictions on choosing the organization and module name.
-Unlike other identifiers, they only support the use of alphanumeric characters for the module name and organization name.
-The module name and organization name must start with an ASCII letter (`A-Z`, `a-z`) and may contain an underscore `_` to separate words that are written in ASCII letters and digits (`0-9`).
-They must not end with an underscore.
+With Ballerina platform, restrictions apply to organization and module names.
+They only support alphanumeric characters, and names must start with an ASCII letter (A-Z, a-z).
+Underscores _ can be used to separate words composed of ASCII letters and digits (0-9), but names shouldn't end with an underscore.
 {{</hint >}}

 ## 💡 Usages

 ### Better Support for JSON and XML

-Ballerina is designed to have flexible identifiers, which is especially useful when working with data that may contain characters from various languages and symbols.
-This makes it easier to work with domain-specific terminology, as identifiers can be customized to match the specific needs of a domain.
-For example, if you're working with JSON or XML data that has been poorly designed or contains special characters in the keys, Ballerina allows you to create identifiers that match those keys, making it easier to access and work with the data without having to do any complex data transformations.
+Ballerina's flexible identifiers are great for working with data containing various languages and symbols, making it easier to handle domain-specific terminology.
+For instance, when dealing with poorly designed JSON or XML data with special characters in the keys, Ballerina enables you to create matching identifiers, simplifying data access and manipulation without complex transformations.

-The video showcases how Ballerina's flexible identifiers allow us to work with the special characters in the JSON keys, enabling us to transform and access the data easily.
+The video demonstrates how Ballerina's flexible identifiers help work with special characters in JSON keys for easy data transformation and access.

 {{<tabs>}}
 {{<tab "Demo">}}